-In order to finance their living, Jochen and Klaus work at the assembly line of a production firm.
-Since they usually are physically stressed from selling ice cream in the sun all day and tired from the night watch shifts at the bank, their task is very simple: They have to pick the items delivered on the assembly line, put them into a bin and close the bin.
+In order to finance their living, Darya and Sebastian work at the assembly line of a production firm.
+Since they usually are physically stressed from trying to obtain a PhD, their task is very simple: They have to pick the items delivered on the assembly line, put them into a bin and close the bin.

 Assume that there are n items of size $s_i \leq 1$ while the bins have size 1.
-Moreover, assume that the algorithm used by Jochen and Klaus is a very simple one: The items are handled in order of their arrival and put into a bin as long as there is enough space left.
+Moreover, assume that the algorithm used by Darya and Sebastian is a very simple one: The items are handled in order of their arrival and put into a bin as long as there is enough space left.
 If an item arrives that does not fit into the bin anymore, they close the bin and start with a new empty bin.
-Calculate the competitive ratio with respect to the total number of bins Jochen and Klaus need compared to an offline algorithm which distributes the items optimally among the bins.
+Calculate the competitive ratio with respect to the total number of bins Darya and Sebastian need compared to an offline algorithm which distributes the items optimally among the bins.